vinsec/go-spider/README.md

 4. support for configuring multiple crawl sources (starting point), support for configuring the output path of crawl results.

+## Prerequisites
+You need to install Golang locall

 ## Getting Started
 ```bash
 # clone repo